2-6-2: Standard gauge

 In the United States, the type evolved from the 2-6-0 (Mogul) configuration.
 The Atchison, Topeka and Santa Fe Railway (AT&SF) became a pioneer of the type in the United States in 1901 and one of the largest fleet users of the type.
 Problems the road encountered with the type included steam leakage in the compound cylinder plumbing and instability at speed.
 The former problem was solved by converting them to simplex two-cylinder locomotives; the latter problem required new 4-6-2 (Pacific) types with four-wheeled guide trucks.
 The Prairie types were rebuilt with smaller drivers for slightly slower fast freight service.
-These engines tended to enjoy very long service lives, and outlasted many a newer, more efficient steam locomotive on the Santa Fe and elsewhere.
+These engines tended to enjoy very long service lives and outlasted many newer, more efficient steam locomotives on the Santa Fe and elsewhere.
 This was due to their modest weight, good speed and ability to operate well in reverse, which made them valuable for branch line operations.

 In 1902, the AT&SF had a 2-6-2 with a high, at the time, boiler pressure of 220 psi, mounted on a large 41 sqft fire grate.

 More than a thousand examples of the 2-6-2 wheel arrangement existed in the United States.
 Of these, one hundred were high-wheeled engines with larger than 69 in drivers.
 The Lake Shore & Michigan Southern operated locomotives with 80 in drivers, but this did not overcome their inherent instability.
 They were never as successful in passenger service in the U.S. as they were in other nations.